e107inc/e107/README.md

 * Please submit 1 pull-request for each Github #issue you may work on.
 * Make sure that only the lines you have changed actually show up in a file-comparison (diff) ie. some text-editors alter every line so this should be avoided.

+### Donations
+If you like e107 and wish to help it to improve - please consider making a small donation.

+Bitcoin address: 18C7W2YvkzSjvPoW1y46PjkTdCr9UzC3F7

 ### License

 * e107 is released under the terms and conditions of the GNU General Public License (http://www.gnu.org/licenses/gpl.txt)